zhenga8533/bbvw-wiki/docs/index.md

 # Pokémon Blaze Black and Volt White

-!!! note "NOTE"
+!!! note

     This site is fanmade!
 Much of the data in the Pokemon doc-pages was made by parsing through documents found from the official ROM hacks.
-All credit for the hack creation goes to [@Drayano60](https://x.com/drayano60).
+Specific Pokémon information was fetched from [PokéAPI](https://pokeapi.co/) using my personal [parser](https://github.com/zhenga8533/pokeapi-parser/tree/v1).

-!!! warning "WARNING"
+!!! warning

-    This site is not a viable source for the [Classic] version of this rom hack.
-It is recommended to play the [Full] version of either ROM Hack!
+    This site is not a viable source for the Classic version of this rom hack.
+It is recommended to play the Full version of either ROM Hack!

 ---